2013 Via Rail Canada terrorism plot: Investigation

 The arrests were the culmination of an investigation by the Royal Canadian Mounted Police (RCMP).
 The RCMP received cooperation and assistance from the Canadian Security Intelligence Service and the Canada Border Services Agency.
 Provincial police forces involved were the Ontario Provincial Police and the Sûreté du Québec.
 Municipal police forces involved were the Service de police de la Ville de Montréal, the Toronto Police Service, York Regional Police, Peel Regional Police, and the Durham Regional Police.
-Private security forces involved were corporate physical security teams from Via Rail Canada and CN Rail.
+Railway police forces involved were from Via Rail Canada and CN Rail.

 In its interdiction, dubbed "Operation SMOOTH" by the RCMP, Canada received cooperation and assistance from the United States Department of Homeland Security, including the United States Transportation Security Administration, and the United States Federal Bureau of Investigation.

 A law firm that has been at the forefront in challenging Canadian anti-terror legislation, KSM Law, appears to have been instrumental in having one of their clients tip off authorities.
 Lawyers Naseer Irfan Syed and Faisal Kutty are co-founders of this law firm.
 In an op-ed published in the Toronto Star, Kutty cited this as evidence that the Muslim community, while critical of rights abuses, is concerned about Canada's security as well.